APPENDIX "B"

 pain or suffering, and that failure to kill the patient or assist with

 suicide amounted to patient abandonment.
-The claim is absolutely rejected by
+The claim was and is absolutely rejected by

 those opposed to the procedures, but the judge made no comment about it.